-Derek Zimmer – President and CEO
+Derek Zimmer – President and Executive Director

 Derek is a privacy activist, hacker and mathematician.
 He started his first business in 2000, selling hand-designed PCs to gamers, engineers, and businesses.
 In 2012 Derek helped found VikingVPN, a VPN service focused on speed, security, and privacy in response to the increasing problems with surveillance on the internet by marketing entities.
 The May 2013 disclosures by Edward Snowden motivated him to work in the privacy and infosec sector full-time, and to focus his work on countermeasures against advanced persistent threats like governments.